 Day 6: Opatija and Plitvice

-Today we'll stop in seaside Opatija, where you'll have time to wander amidst its beautifully manicured parks and Belle Époque villas along the Kvarner Gulf, before heading inland to the deep greens and blues of Croatia's water wonderland and one of Europe's premier nature preserves: Plitvice Lakes National Park.
+Today we'll stop in seaside Opatija, where you'll have time to wander amidst its beautifully manicured parks and belle époque villas along the Kvarner Gulf, before heading inland to the deep greens and blues of Croatia's water wonderland and one of Europe's premier nature preserves: Plitvice Lakes National Park.
 We'll have dinner together and sleep in the National Park, surrounded by the quiet of nature (1 night).
 Bus: 5 hrs.
-Walking: moderate.
+Walking: light.